-- At least 71% of shoppers said they have “some level of frustration” if a shopping experience isn’t personal.
+- 71% of shoppers say there’s “some level of frustration” when shopping experiences aren’t personal.

-- Almost half of shoppers (49%) admitted to unintentionally buying a product after getting a personalized brand recommendation.
+- 49% of shoppers unintentionally buy a product after getting a personalized brand recommendation.

-- While brick-and-mortar stores are more likely to see last minute purchases of $50 or more, 25% of shoppers said personalization was the No. 1 improvement needed by brands and retailers.
+- 25% of shoppers think personalization is the No. 1 improvement needed by brands and retailers.

 On the flip side, personalization marketing empowers businesses to form stronger connections with shoppers.
 Brands should strive to uniquely market to as many individuals as possible rather than take a “one-size-fits-all” approach.

-In this guide, we’ll break down six tactics of personalization marketing to illustrate how businesses create meaningful experiences for their customers time and time again:
+In this guide, we’ll break down six personalization marketing tactics to illustrate how businesses consistently create meaningful experiences for their customers:

-1. Recommend Relevant Products You Know Customers Want
+1. Recommend Relevant Products You Know Your Customers Want

 This could be done in a post-purchase email or even private email only for exclusive customers who bought a specific product.
 The point is to let them know they’re exclusive and you’re recommending X because they bought Y.